 A financial adviser can help you explore a number of potential ways of mitigating any IHT liability.
 One way is to make use of any appropriate IHT exemption: annual exemption, normal expenditure, small gifts, gifts to charities, to name but a few.

 There are also a number of IHT mitigation schemes available from Old Mutual International which have stood the test of time.
-Below is a brief summary of two such examples which use trusts.
+Below is a brief summary of three such examples which use trusts.

 The loan trust